Adult Antiretroviral Guidelines

 TAF/FTC

-• Active against HBV; a recommended dual-NRTI option for patients with HBV/HIV coinfection
+• Active against HBV; a recommended dual-NRTI option for people with HBV/HIV coinfection

 • Smaller decline in renal function, less proteinuria, and smaller reductions in BMD than TDF/FTC

-• Approved for patients with eGFR ≥30 mL/min
+• Approved for people with eGFR ≥30 mL/min

-• Can be used in patients with eGFR <30 mL/min and on chronic hemodialysis
+• Can be used in people on chronic hemodialysis

-• See discussion in text regarding weight gain with TAF.
+• See text in the NRTI section regarding weight gain with TAF.

 TDF/3TC